Graham Annesley: Politics

 and his intention to resign from Parliament to become CEO of the Gold Coast Titans, triggering a 2013 Miranda by-election on 19 October.
 In his resignation speech to parliament, Annesley said he never regarded himself as a politician and that there were many aspects of politics he did not care for.
 He said that he had always felt more at home as a sports administrator.

 In October 2013, Annesley said that he arranged for Telstra to put in mobile reception, six months prior and without charge, for a new property at Yowie Bay he bought with his wife, claiming he couldn't do his job as a minister otherwise.

+Post-politics

+Since 2019, Annesley has been the NRL head of elite football operations.
+Away from rugby league, Annesley is an Australia Day ambassador for Liverpool Shire Council.